 Typically, custody is decided based on the best interests of your children.
 That means the custodial parent is chosen on factors like proximity to the child’s school, the parent’s health, and how much custody with that parent will affect the child’s daily life.

-If you’re the noncustodial parent, however, you’ll also need to consider child support.
-Wisconsin child support is typically decided based on how many children are involved.
+If you’re the noncustodial parent you’ll need to consider child support.
+Child Support in Wisconsin is typically decided based on how many children are involved.
 So, if you have five or more children, your child support may be as high as 34 percent of your income.
 You may need to discuss that amount with your lawyer and decide whether your child support is accurate.

 If you’re not the custodial parent, understanding your visitation rights is important.
 You may not be able to take care of the children full-time, but it’s in their best interests to have both parents in their lives.
 As such, you’ll need to make sure your visitation agreement is being respected.